shsagir/play-area-sync/docs/troubleshooting.md

 title:         Troubleshooting index
 naviTitle:     troubleshooting
 excerpt:       Hanging somewhere?
 Something is not working?
 Check out the most common gotchas here.
 lead:          New to fortrabbit?
-Here is a collection of common problems.
+Here is a collection of common problems when getting started.
 group:         platform
 stack:         all
 dontList:      true